hudochenkov/stylelint-order/rules/declaration-block-order/README.md

 ```

 Each described above variant has more priority than its previous variant.
 For example, `{ type: 'at-rule', name: 'media' }` will be applied to an element if both `{ type: 'at-rule', name: 'media' }` and `{ type: 'at-rule', hasBlock: true }` can be applied to an element.

-**By default, unlisted elements will be ignored.** So if you specify an array and do not include `declarations`, that means that all declarations can be included before or after any other element. _This can be changed with the `unspecified` option (see below)._

 ### Optional secondary option